ateeti/MAAE/Homework2.md

 ![image](https://user-images.githubusercontent.com/20382285/197353762-f5c9980e-d566-4a20-956e-4479a02ce558.png)

 - p-value of $F_{statistic} = 0.2626$ , which is greater than significance level even at 20%
-- $\therefore$ we can say that education does not depend on race.
+- $\therefore$ we cannot reject the null hypothesis that the return to education does not depend on race.

 iv.
 Again, start with the original model, but now allow wages to differ across four groups of people: married and black, married and nonblack, single and black, and single and nonblack.
 What is the estimated wage differential between married blacks and married nonblacks?